kkruecke/cplus-documentation/notes/modern-cplusplus-references.rst

 ----------------------------

 What were previously called “references” in C++03 are now called **lvalue references** in C++11.
 This was done to distinguishes them from the new **rvalue references** of C++11. **lvalue references** in C++11 behave just like references did in C++03.
-On the other hand, **rvalue refernces** in C++11 are used primarily as parameter declarations for move constructors and move assignment operators, and as a function return type, primarily the return type of std::move().
-Move construction and move assignment significantly improve performance when the compiler detects an rvalue by "stealing" instead of copying resources.
+On the other hand, **rvalue refernces** in C++11 are used primarily as parameter declarations of move constructors and move assignment operators, and as a function return type, primarily the return type of ``std::move()``.
+Move construction and move assignment significantly improve performance. when the compiler detects an rvalue by "stealing" instead of copying resources.

 What were previously called rvalues in C++03 are now called **prvalues** in C++11, and another new rvalue subcategory, **xvalues** or "expiring values", was introduced. xvalues result when a lvalue is cast to an rvalue reference or when a method returns an rvalue reference.
 "Pure rvalues" abbreviated **prvalues** don't occupy data storage.
 "Expiring values" abbreviated **xvalues** that do occupy storage.

-.. todo:: Read C++ Move Semantics by Nikolai Josuttis.
+.. todo:: Read C++ Move Semantics eDocument  by Nikolai Josuttis that I purchased.

-.. note:: As a programmer you don't need to worry about the distinction prvalues and xvalues.
+.. note:: Keep in mind that as a programmer you don't need to worry about the distinction prvalues and xvalues.
 These terms exist in the C++ standard so compiler authors know what needs to be done.

 lvalue references are declared using single `&` and rvalue reference are declared using a double `&&`. rvalue references can be used as function parameters and return types, for example